JohnConner0815/Arduino-CPU-and-GPU-Temperature-monitoring-with-VU-Meters-and-aRGB-strip/README.md

 The LED strip is used for both displays, with LEDs 1–4 showing the GPU temperature and LEDs 6–9 showing the CPU temperature.
 LED No. 5 remains off at all times in this configuration.
 The color of the LEDs changes depending on the temperature and can be modified via the sketch file.
 If the VU meter needle flickers due to the PWM signal, a simple low-pass filter with a capacitor can help.
 In my case, I didn't need one because the PWM frequency is high enough and the needle is too slow to respond.
 Adjust the PWM signal for each VU-Meter in the sketch file in line 83 for CPU and line 86 for GPU.
 Currently it reaches the 100°C display at 95% PWM for CPU and 90% PWM for GPU.
+You can also adjust this using series resistors of differant values or potentiometers.
 ![](https://github.com/JohnConner0815/Arduino-CPU-and-GPU-Temperature-monitoring-with-VU-Meters-and-aRGB-strip/blob/main/ArduinoTempMonitor.jpg)